How To Manage Chronic Shoulder Pain

 Living with any type of pain is not only debilitating and limiting it is also emotionally draining and stressful.

-Ultimately, it can affect affects your overall sense of well being, physical, and emotional, your relationships.
+Ultimately, it can affect your overall sense of well-being- physical, emotional, and your relationships.

 What is Chronic Shoulder Pain?

-Chronic pain is pain that lingers on long after the event that started it.
+Chronic pain is pain that lingers on long after the event that started it and after the acute inflammatory phase is over.

 Chronic shoulder pain is a shoulder pain condition that lasts for more than 6 months.